 As we drive at speed through 21st century life, here are some top quick de-stressors you can start adding to your day to help give yourself a break to help you deal with the bigger stressors more effectively.

-- Put Your Oxygen Mask On Before Helping Others
+Reduce the Stress by Putting Your Oxygen Mask On Before Helping Others

 When was the last time you said no?
 Are you always running around after others?
 There is only so long that your Duracell battery can last.
 For your own physical and mental health, start prioritising what you have to respond to and eliminate the things you do not have to do.
 If you don’t look after yourself in the first instance, you are no good to help anyone at all.
 If someone is demanding your time, or if it is your job to respond, arrange a time when you can respond and give their ‘need’ the time, energy and attention it warrants in order that it is done properly.